uyuni-project/tetra/README.md

 ### How can that possibly work?

 With `tetra` you are not building all dependencies from source, just your package.
 Everything else is shipped already compiled with attached source files, which is much easier to implement and automate.
 Yet, it is sufficient to fulfill open source licenses and to have a repeatable, networkless build.
-See [MOTIVATION.md](MOTIVATION.md) for further information.

 ## A commons-collections walkthrough